Electron is not a point particle

 The model of the electron as in The Dutch Paradigm solves the issues of Poincaré and Lorentz differently.

-To highlight as per The Dutch Paradigm:
+To highlight as per The Dutch Paradigm, there is within the construct electron:

 8. The construct electron can absorb and release frequency derived energy